stepleton/NeoWidEx/MANUAL.md

 NeoWidEx issues the `Set_AutoOffset` command, which directs the Widget to fine-tune the location of the heads over the current track.
-(Widget has two mechanisms for head positioning: a coarse adjustment that employs an optical signal and a fine adjustment that uses an alignment signal stored present on the physical media itself.
+(Widget has two mechanisms for head positioning: a coarse adjustment that employs an optical signal and a fine adjustment that uses an alignment signal stored on the physical media itself.
 This second signal is the one used by the `Set_AutoOffset` command.)

 #### READ AT SEEK